Steve Reed (politician): Parliamentary career

 Reed's first attempt to enter Parliament was in Lambeth, contesting the Labour nomination for the Streatham constituency in 2008, on the retirement of Keith Hill.
 In March of that year, Reed was beaten to the nomination by Chuka Umunna.
 On 3 November 2012, Reed defeated former Croydon Council leader Val Shawcross by three votes to become the Labour candidate for Croydon North.
 The by-election followed the death of the former Labour MP for Croydon North Malcolm Wicks, and was won by Reed on 29 November 2012.

 In October 2013, Reed was appointed a Shadow Home Office Minister by the Labour leader Ed Miliband.

-In the 2015 general election, Reed was re-elected with 33,513 votes (a 62.5% share, up 6.6% from the previous General Election in 2010) and a majority of 21,364 (39.9%) with a 62.3% turnout.
+In the 2015 general election, Reed was re-elected with 33,513 votes (a 62.5% share, up 6.6% from the previous general election in 2010) and a majority of 21,364 (39.9%) with a 62.3% turnout.

 On 27 June 2016, Reed resigned as Shadow Minister for Local Government as part of the mass resignation of the Labour Shadow Cabinet against Jeremy Corbyn's leadership of the Labour party.
 He supported Owen Smith in the 2016 Labour leadership election.

 In June 2018, Reed attempted to get a bill through Parliament to make hospitals reveal details about how and when they use physical force against patients and provide hospital staff with training about unconscious bias against minority groups such as young black men with mental health problems.
 Reed referred to the death of his constituent, Olaseni Lewis, aged 23 during use of restraint at Bethlem hospital.
 A filibuster by Conservative MP Philip Davies prevented the bill succeeding.
 Reed's bill was passed on 6 July 2018; it requires that police attending mental hospitals to apply restraints must wear body cameras.

 In April 2020, Keir Starmer appointed him shadow Secretary of State for Communities and Local Government.
-He does not hold responsibilities for Housing in England; Thangam Debbonaire is Shadow Secretary of State for Housing.
-It is proposed that if Labour form the next government, they will create a separate government department for housing.

 In July 2020, Reed published a tweet labelling the businessman Richard Desmond a "puppet-master", said to be an antisemitic trope.
 He apologised and deleted the tweet after he found out Desmond was Jewish.
 Jewish Conservative MP Andrew Percy said "Alluding to Jews as puppet-masters is an age old antisemitic trope and for a Shadow Cabinet member to use this trope is totally unacceptable".
 Reed subsequently spoke of his longstanding commitment to Labour Friends of Israel.

 In the November 2021 shadow cabinet reshuffle, he was appointed Shadow Secretary of State for Justice and Shadow Lord Chancellor.

+On 4 September 2023, Keir Starmer appointed Reed as Shadow Secretary of State for Environment, Food and Rural Affairs.

+He was elected as MP for the new constituency of Streatham and Croydon North in the 2024 general election, and was appointed as Secretary of State for Environment, Food and Rural Affairs.